sam-rice/sam-rice/README.md

   <img src="https://img.shields.io/badge/Spring_Boot-6DB33F?style=for-the-badge&logo=spring&logoColor=white" />
 </p>

-In my most recent role, our project featured a series of Java/Spring Boot back end services, which I regularly consumed and interacted with on the client side.
+In my most recent role, the project I worked on featured a series of Java/Spring Boot back end services, which I regularly consumed and interacted with on the client side.
 Since then, I've been teaching myself Java so that I can better understand the software architecture behind enterprise-level projects in the future, and also ship code on the back end.
 Becoming a full stack developer is a central career goal of mine.

-Check out my recent personal project: [Reading Room](https://github.com/sam-rice/reading-room-api)
+Check out my recent Java project: [Reading Room](https://github.com/sam-rice/reading-room-api)

 ##